maxhoffmann/ocss/README.md

 Compiler
 --------

-- uses an AST which is created by a seperate `ccss-parser`
+- uses an AST which is created by a seperate `ocss-parser`
 - every rule is its own module
 - all rules are turned on by default and can only to be disabled with a settings file (not recommended)